LMescheder/Video-Stabilizer/README.md

 Usage
 --------
-You can use the program by starting the binary `test_stabilization` with command line options
+You can use the program by starting the binary `test_stabilization` with the command line options

 `<path to video> <path to config file> <path to output folder>`

 See the `config` folder for examples of valid config files.

+To automatically generate the documentation use the command `doxygen Doxyfile`.